 - Permits, Inspection, Related Costs and Installation Time

 - DIY or Hire a Pro for this Project?

-The average price you’ll pay for an electrical hookup for your RV will depend on how much of the physical labor you’re willing to do.
+The cost range you’ll pay for an electrical hookup for your RV is between $425 – $1,200.
+The exact cost will depend on how much of the physical labor you’re willing to do.
 Setting a treated post and digging the trench takes hard work, but DIY is a good way to reduce the cost of this popular outdoor project.
 Of course, if your RV is parked close enough to your home or garage, digging may not be required at all.